bridget-basiq/developers/content/API-Reference/1+API/introduction.md

 </code-block>

 <note display="block">

 If you already had an account before december 2020, you might be running on our previous environment that uses https://api.chargetrip.io/graphql.
-If you are uncertain which environment you need, please <cta action='smallchat'>contact us<cta>.
+If you are uncertain which environment you need, please <cta action='smallchat'>contact us<cta>

 </note>

 ## Authorization